aguerrero232/artificial-intelligence-group-final-project/README.md

 ___

-## Approach: Exploration into reinforcement learning
+## Approach: Exploration into reinforcement learning using openai gym

 ___